lairez/flint3-sys/README.md

 ## Versioning

-This crate follows FLINT's versioning exactly.
+This crate follows FLINT's versioning, except for the patch version, which may increase faster.

 ## Optional Features